 Navigation Games provides direct support to the orienteering teams in the Cambridge Public School District and would love to help develop a team at your school.
 We are able to provide coaching education, practice plans, and materials to help your school.

-Orienteering teams in Cambridge schools were launched in Fall 2017 and will continue in Spring 2018.
-In addition to a team at CRLS there were middle school teams at CSUS, PAUS, and Amigos.
-In 2018 we plan to expand to the remaining middle schools in the CPSD.
+Orienteering teams in Cambridge schools were launched in Fall 2017 and continue into the present season.
+In addition to a team at CRLS, there are middle school teams at CSUS, PAUS, RAUS, VLUS and Amigos.

 Even schoolgrounds in densely populated areas offer up plenty of fun orienteering opportunities!
-Set a regular point-to-point course, or have your students run loops in different orders, even have a relay competition, all using a map of your school.
-Contact us if you'd like help getting a map made of your school campus.
+Set a regular point-to-point course, have your students run loops in different orders, or even have a relay competition, all using a map of your school.
+This type of activity best develops the ability to navigate while moving and learning how to plan ahead.